sharanmourya/CSI-Prediction/README.md

 Set the window size, horizon, dataset name, and other training parameters in **main.py** before running it.
 After training is finished, store the predicted channel matrices in a convenient location by defining the path in the **handler.py** file (lines 94-95).
 After training the GNN, import the saved dataset into STNet by running **compare.py** with appropriate file path (lines 442-443) to get the final decompressed channel matrices.
 Store them in a convenient location by changing lines 489-490.

 #### 3) Plotting Results
-Run **TX_LSTM_RNN.ipynb**.
-This trains the RNN, LSTM, and transformer models and produces results directly comparing them with the STEM GNN.
-Only run after importing the decompressed channel matrices obtained in the last step into this file.
+Run **spectral_eficiency.ipynb** by importing th decompressed channel matrices obtained in the previous step.
+This step produces the spectral efficiency plots of STEM GNN.